Dallinger/Dallinger/docs/source/aws_etc_keys.rst

 -----

 Done.
-You're now all set up with the tools you need to work with Wallace.
+You're now all set up with the tools you need to work with Dallinger.

-Next, we'll :doc:`test Wallace to make sure it's working on your system <demoing_wallace>`.
+Next, we'll :doc:`test Dallinger to make sure it's working on your system <demoing_dallinger>`.